Patients with malaria infection typically present with nonspecific symptoms such as fever, chills, sweats, headache, and myalgia.

 Swiss Tropical and Public Health Institute

 BG has received a research grant from Novartis Pharma to assess the impact of the introduction of artemether-lumefantrine (Novartis) as first-line treatment for uncomplicated malaria on mortality of children under 5 years old in 2 districts in Tanzania and travel grants from Novartis Pharma to present the results of the study above.
-BG is an author of a reference cited in this monograph.
+BG is an author of a reference cited in this topic.

 Malaria Research Institute and Department of Molecular Microbiology and Immunology